rsyslog/rsyslog-infrastructure/doc/README.md

 Getting Started
 ===============
+The getting started guide assumes a default file system layout.

+* set INFRAHOME and RSI_SCRIPTS environment variables in users .bashrc for those that need it (at least rs_infra user)
 * install git
 * create rs_infra user & related groups
 * cd into it's home directory and change permissions